-Ten kilometres outside Albufeira you can see sharks, sea-lions and tropical fish at ZooMarine, an oceanographic themepark focusing on education and marine life.
-For water-themed fun of a different kind, try the slides at Aqualand, also known as 'The Big One', with its 36m-drop Kamikaze to keep thrill-seeking teens happy.
+Ten kilometres outside Albufeira, enjoy the waterslides and aquarium at ZooMarine.
+There are more slides to be enjoyed at Aqualand, also known as 'The Big One', with its 36m-drop Kamikaze to keep thrill-seeking teens happy.
 It's 15km from Albufeira, with regular buses running between major resorts and the park.

 Use Albufeira as a stepping stone to some of the Algarve’s best beaches.
 Head 2km east of the resort to Oura for a good selection of bars, restaurants and watersports.
 Further east still, visit the beach at Olhos d’Água, which remains fully integrated into a typical fishing village.